Everything You Need to Know About USMLE Step 1, Step 2 CK, and Shelf Exams

 2. Ignoring Shelf Exams

-Shelf exams are not separate—they are direct preparation for Step 2 CK.
+Shelf exams should not be treated as isolated tests because they provide direct preparation for Step 2 CK.

 3. Poor Time Management